Home page logo

 NSE maintains a weak reference to the Condition Variable so other calls to nmap.condvar with the same object will return the same function (Condition Variable); however, if you discard your reference to the Condition Variable then it may be collected; and, subsequent calls to nmap.condvar with the object will return a different Condition Variable function!

 In NSE, Condition Variables are typically used to coordinate with threads created using the stdnse.new_thread facility.
-The worker threads must wait until work is available that the master thread (the actual running script) will provide.
-Once work is created, the master thread will awaken one or more workers so that the work can be done.
+The worker threads must wait until work is available that the controller thread (the actual running script) will provide.
+Once work is created, the controller thread will awaken one or more workers so that the work can be done.

 Parameters